 Lower back pain can be lasting and debilitating.
 Minor aches can hinder even slight movements, while serious injuries can prevent motion altogether.
 Often, lower back pain stems from a muscle strain in the back, hips, buttocks, legs, or abdominals.
 Many exercises can help combat this common type of pain by helping build strength and stretch and relax the muscles.
-It's important to note that if you have an injury, you should run any stretches by your doctor before doing them.
-Also remember that many of these stretches are temporary fixes —staying active, proper posture at work, and many other factors must be incorporated to successfully prevent back pain from returning.
+However, if you have an injury, you should run any stretches by your doctor before doing them.
+Also, remember that many of these stretches are for prevention and help, not cures—staying active, proper posture at work, and many other factors must be incorporated to prevent back pain from returning.

-For individuals who find that they cannot lay on the floor, this sitting exercise stretches the oblique muscles, as well as some in the hips and legs.
-This stretch begins by sitting and extending the legs.
-Cross the right leg over the left and keep the foot flat on the ground.
-Wrap the left arm around the right knee, or brace the elbow on the outside of the knee, and gently twist to the side on an exhale.
-Hold this position, sitting tall, for 10 seconds before repeating on the opposite side.
+If lying on the floor is uncomfortable, this seated exercise stretches the oblique muscles, as well as some in the hips and legs.
+Sit on the floor, padding the seat if necessary, and extend the legs.
+Cross the right leg over the left and place the foot flat on the ground.
+Wrap the left arm around the right knee, or brace the elbow on the outside of the knee, and gently twist to the side of the bent knee on an exhale.
+Hold this position, breathing and sitting tall, for 10 seconds before repeating on the opposite side.

-This exercise stretches the muscles in the legs and lower back a bit more than some others, so it may not be ideal for people who have smaller ranges of motion.
-Lie on the floor with knees bent.
+The knee-to-chest posture stretches the muscles in the legs and lower back a bit more than some others, so it may not be ideal for people who have smaller ranges of motion.
+Lie on the floor with your knees bent.
 Using both hands, pull one knee toward the chest.
 The shoulders should remain flat on the floor.
 Hold this position for five seconds, then repeat with the other knee.
 In order to stretch the low back, there's no need to straighten the other leg.

-The pelvic tilt is another exercise that can work the abdominals and stretch the lower back muscles, as well as those in the pelvis.
+The pelvic tilt is another exercise that can .
 Lie on the floor with the knees bent, feet placed so that at the top of stretch, your shins are perpendicular to the floor.
 Tighten the abdominal muscles and gently lift the pelvis into the air, using the glutes and pressing the feet into the ground.
 Hold the position for 10 seconds, then roll down slowly and repeat the exercise as necessary.

 A 2017 study found that people with chronic lower back pain often have more mobile spines and pelvises than average.
 To address this, some experts suggest trunk rotation stretches.
 While standing, clasp the hands together slightly below the chest.
 Gently rotate to one side without leaning the torso.
 Hold this position for 10 seconds before repeating.
-Position the hands higher to add additional tension on the muscles if necessary.
+Position the hands higher to add additional tension, if necessary.

-Sphinx pose can alleviate low back pain, but it is essential to be very careful with the movement, as an extension of the back can also cause pain and injury.
+Sphinx pose can alleviate low back pain, but be very careful with the movement, as an extension of the back can also cause pain and injury.
 To perform this pose, lie on your stomach with your forearms tucked along your chest.
 Press into the forearms, raising the head, shoulders, and chest up off the ground.
 Keep the head in line with the spine—do not crane the neck upward.
-Though you should think of drawing the chest forward, there's no need to arc back so much that your chest is pointing forward.
+Though you should think of drawing the chest forward, there's no need to arc back so much that it actually reaches this position.
 Simply press up until you feel a comfortable stretch in the back.
 Remain here and breathe, then slowly lower back down.

 Lie on your back near an empty wall, then maneuver so your legs are going up the wall, your seat quite close to where the wall meets the floor.
 How close your seat can get will depend on your hamstring and glute flexibility, so just find a comfortable spot.
 Relax into the posture, breathing deeply.
 If having the legs straight is uncomfortable, you can bend the knees and place the feet against the wall, instead.
 Continue to breathe deeply.

 Root one foot into the floor and slowly begin to raise the other leg behind you—you can place a hand on the wall for balance if necessary.
 Keeping the moving leg and the torso in a straight line, lean forward to about 45 degrees and keep the hips parallel to the floor.
-Then, slowly drop the hip, rotating toward the standing leg.
-Move back to level hips, then bring the hip up and away from the standing leg, as if you were trying to stack the hips (but there is no need to do so).
+Then, slowly drop the hip, rotating it toward the standing leg.
+Move back to level hips, then bring the hip up and away from the standing leg, as if you were trying to stack the hips (but there is no need to move this far).
 Return the hips to level and lower the leg.
 Repeat on the other side.